jamie-allen/sdisruptor/presentation/preso/presentation.md

 * Neither project made it to production due to legacy integration issues
 * Betfair spun off Tradefair into LMAX, Martin Thompson leaves Matt Youill, works with Mike Barker and the rest of the team on their clean slate Disruptor implementation
 * So named because it has elements for dealing with graphs of dependencies to the Java7 Phaser concurrency type, introduced in support of ForkJoin
 * Why the JVM?
 Why wasn't this done in C++ or another native implementation?
 Ola Bini talked to Martin Fowler, and they believe that the benefits of using the Java platform outweighed the potential for marginal throughput gains in C++.
 Note that Thompson is currently looking to port the code to C++.

 !SLIDE transition=fade

 # Mechanical Sympathy

 * Martin Thompson, the lead architect at LMAX, believes in the concept of Mechanical Sympathy, a term coined by former F1 champion Jackie Stewart, who believed that all great drivers had to understand at some level how their machine worked to derive the fastest time driving it
+* "The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry." - Henry Peteroski, as quoted on Martin's blog

 !SLIDE transition=fade